How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 How can Y-Axis help you?

-Y-Axis, the world’s best overseas immigration consultancy, provides unbiased immigration services for every client based on their interests and requirements.
-The impeccable services of Y-Axis include:
+Y-Axis, the world’s best overseas immigration consultancy, provides unbiased immigration services based on your interests and requirements.
+Our services include:

 -

-- Free eligibility check through Canada Immigration Points Calculator
+- Free eligibility check via Canada Immigration Points Calculator

-- Free career counseling; book your slot today
+- Free career counseling — book your slot

 - Complete guidance for Canada PR visa